killop/anything_about_game/README.md

 - [xxHash](https://github.com/Cyan4973/xxHash)  Extremely fast non-cryptographic hash algorithm ,implement by c
 - [xxHash](https://github.com/uranium62/xxHash) xxhash c# implement
 - [FastHashes](https://github.com/TommasoBelluzzo/FastHashes)

 ## Compression
 - https://github.com/ikpil/DotFastLZ
+- [ThumbHash](https://github.com/jzebedee/ThumbHash) .NET implementation of ThumbHash: a very compact representation of a placeholder for an image.
+Store it inline with your data and show it while the real image is loading for a smoother loading experience.
 ## Text-Template
 - [Gridify](https://github.com/alirezanet/Gridify) Gridify is a dynamic LINQ library that converts your string to a LINQ query in the easiest way possible with excellent performance. it also, introduces an easy way to apply Filtering, Sorting and Pagination using text-based data.
 - [cottle](https://github.com/r3c/cottle) High performance template engine for C#